tkellen/memorybox/README.md

 ## Non-Goals
 * Being a generalized point-in-time backup solution for in-progress creations.
-* Making it easy to manage absolutely every digital artifact one has produced.
 * Providing a UI to interact with files that have been stored.

 ## Try it